 As for the real story behind these old pictures, we have to dig a little bit deeper to find the answers…

-Faded photographs, eternal stories
+Faded photographs, eternal stories.

 The Manila daguerreotypes were donated by a civil engineer named Charles Massa to the Hispanic Society of America in 1929.
-His gift also included a historical handbook for those travelling to the Philippines, several photo albums, and nine ambrotypes, or the updated and cheaper version that slowly replaced daguerreotypes starting in the 1850s.
+His gift also included a historical handbook for those traveling to the Philippines, several photo albums, and nine ambrotypes, or the updated and cheaper version that slowly replaced daguerreotypes starting in the 1850s.

 There’s no existing clue that could explain how the daguerreotypes ended up in Massa’s possession.
 The identity of Massa is a mystery in itself: Not much is known aside from the fact that he once owned a business related to design, was born in New York, and lived in New York City during the time of the donation.